rewatpun10/employeemanagement/README.md

 GET /api/employees/search - Search employees by name with pagination

 Department Endpoints
-Note: Department endpoints is used only for retrieving the departments GET /api/departments - Retrieve all departments
+Note: Department endpoints is used only for retrieving the departments althoug there are other REST API's of it defined in DepartmentController

+GET /api/departments - Retrieve all departments

 ## accessing-the-h2-database